• Skip to primary navigation

 Montbell Tachyon Jacket Review

-I used it extensively at high elevations in Colorado and also found myself wearing it in the (very) early morning as a lightweight insulating layer –
+I used it extensively at high elevations in Colorado and also found myself wearing it in the (very) early morning as a lightweight insulating layer – something that I could stand to hike in for a bit longer than my down or rain jacket before having to take it off.

-Overall, I’ve had an interesting experience with the Tachyon Jacket, and I certainly am not upset about having brought included it in my pack.
+Overall, I’ve had an interesting experience with the Tachyon Jacket, and I certainly am not upset about having included it in my pack.

 The Specs